Joomla 4.0 has been released to production

 Joomla must ship stable software, based on stable frameworks

 To my mind, it is quite OK to have a beta release with a beta framework and even at this late stage to make this change.
 The decision has long term implications and I support it.
 It would not be OK to me though to say that a stable production release of Joomla can be made with a beta level framework underpinning it.
-Fortunately Bootstrap 5.0 is in production so the production department did not have to wrestlw with potentially shipping with a tested beta release.
+Fortunately Bootstrap 5.0 is in production so the production department did not have to wrestle with potentially shipping with a tested beta release.
 I may be an old fashioned product manager, and I am certainly old, and have been managing complex software for decades, but this just isn't something I could have supported.
-I realise it is entirely the decision of the production department in the Joomla project, but If they ended up having to do it, for whatever reason, I would have to wait until Bootstrap 5 was released as stable and for the inevitable Joomla point release after that before deploying any Joomla 4 sites for clients to production.
+I realise it is entirely the decision of the production department in the Joomla project, but If they ended up having to do it, for whatever reason, I would have had to wait until Bootstrap 5 was released as stable and for the inevitable Joomla point release after that before deploying any Joomla 4 sites for clients to production.
 As it happens this is no longer relevant because Bootstrap 5.0 is in production and so is Joomla 4.

-Conclusions — Seize the moment Joomla 4 - lets ship this thing and move on
+Conclusions — Seize the moment Joomla 4

 ezone is not affiliated with or endorsed by The Joomla!
 Project™ or Open Source Matters.
 The Joomla!® name and logo is used under a limited license granted by Open Source Matters the trademark holder in the United States and other countries.